isopink/isopink.github.io/_posts/2025-04-09-Effective number of hypothesis.md

 ---

-In this time, we will talk about how to reduce the number of hypothesis, M which we discussed in [Lecture 2](https://isopink.github.io/Is-Learning-Feasible/)  The discussion will proceed in the following three parts :
+In this time, we will talk about how to reduce the number of hypothesis, $M$ which we discussed in [Lecture 2](https://isopink.github.io/Is-Learning-Feasible/)  The discussion will proceed in the following three parts :

-1. Where did the M come from?
+1. Where did the $M$ come from?

 2. Ilustrative examples